JHulsmans/DatabasesAdvanced_Scraper/README.md

 # DatabasesAdvanced_Scraper

-## To get the scaper running, the following packages must be installed:
+## To get the scraper running, the following packages must be installed:
 -bs4
 -requests
 -pandas